jldimond/fish546-2015/Data/Ahya/README_Ahya.md

 This read me file describes the FASTA file named "33496_Ahyacinthus_CoralContigs.fasta".
 It was dowloaded from http://palumbi.stanford.edu/data/33496_Ahyacinthus_CoralContigs.fasta.zip on 1/15/2015.
-This is a transcriptome of the coral Acropora hyacinthus.
-It was featured in "Barshis, D.J., Ladner, J.T., Oliver, T.A., Seneca, F.O., Traylor-Knowles, N., and Palumbi, S.R.
-(2013).
-Genomic basis for coral resilience to climate change.
-PNAS 110, 1387–1392".
-The article and suporting information can be found at http://www.pnas.org/content/110/4/1387.abstract.
-The supporting information file contains detailed information on the methods used to create the transcriptome.
+This is a transcriptome of the coral *Acropora hyacinthus*.
+It was featured in [Barshis et al. (2013)](http://www.pnas.org/content/110/4/1387.abstract).
+The [supporting information file](http://www.pnas.org/content/suppl/2013/01/02/1210224110.DCSupplemental/pnas.201210224SI.pdf) contains detailed information on the methods used to create the transcriptome.
 Briefly, the transcriptome contains 33,496 contigs with high similarity to other cnidarian sequences.
 The authors used coral and dinoflagellate sequences to filter out dinoflagellate sequences, so the transcriptome contains mostly coral